Naval operations in Romanian-occupied Soviet waters: Actions in Transnistrian waters

 On 9 November 1941, the Romanian motor torpedo boats Viforul and Vijelia were sunk near Odessa by Soviet mines.

 On 13 June 1942, the Soviet submarine A-5 was damaged by Romanian depth charges near Odessa.

 On 24 June 1942, the Romanian minelayer Amiral Murgescu along with one auxiliary minelayer laid mines off Odessa, while being escorted by the Romanian destroyers Regele Ferdinand and Regina Maria, the Romanian flotilla leader Mărășești, the Romanian gunboats Ghiculescu, Stihi and Dumitrescu and the Romanian gunboat Smeul (ex-torpedo boat), as well as German motor minesweepers of the Donau Flotilla.
 The mines laid near Odessa later sank the M-class submarines M-33 and M-60 on 24 August and 26 September that year.

-Also sunk by the Romanian-laid mines near Odessa were the motor gunboats YA-26 and YA-27 on 18 April 1944, a few days after Transnistria was re-occupied by Soviet forces.
+Also sunk by the Romanian-laid mines near Odessa were the motor gunboats YA-26 and YA-27 on 18 April 1944, a few days after Transnistria was re-captured by Soviet forces.